 The Qur'an, being composed of words and meanings like any other book, explains itself.
 It does not remain silent when the situation of the text demands proof.
 Moreover, there is no reason to believe that Qur'anic terms mean anything other than the actual words being used.

-This means that every man, possessing certain knowledge of the Arabic language, may clearly understand the meaning of the Qur'an just as he understands any other words written in Arabic.
+This means that every man, possessing a certain knowledge of the Arabic language, may dearly understand the meaning of the Qur'an just as he understands any other words written in Arabic.

-There are many verses which are directed towards a specific group, such as the Tribe of Israel, or the Believers, or the non-believers and, sometimes, man in general; (they are addressed in phrases such as "O you who disbelieve" or "O people of the Book" or "O tribe of Israel" or "O Mankind") The Qur'an discourses with them, offering them proof of its validity or challenging them to produce a book similar to it if they doubt it to be the Word of God.

-Obviously it makes no sense to address people in terms which they do not understand or to demand that they produce something similar to that which has no meaning for them.
-In chapter XLVII-24 we read, "Why do they not reflect upon the Qur'an," implying that if it was from other than God, people would have found in it many inconsistencies.

-It is clearly indicated in the Qur'an that verses which have a subtlety or particularity of meaning demand that the reader reflect upon them to remove any seeming differences of interpretation or incongruities that may appear at first inspection.
+There are many verses, which are directed towards a specific group, such as the Tribe of Israel, or the Believers, or the non-believers and, sometimes, man in general; (they are addressed in phrases such as "you who disbelieve" or " people of the Book" or " tribe of Israel" or "0 Mankind").
+The Qur'an discourses with them, offering them proof of its validity or challenging them to produce a book similar to it if they doubt it to be the Word of God.
+Obviously it makes no sense to address people in terms, which they do not understand, or to demand that they produce something similar to that, which has no meaning for them.
+In Chapter XLVII: 24 we read, "Why do they not reflect upon the Qur'an," implying that if it was from other than God, people would have found in it many inconsistencies.
+It is clearly indicated in the Qur'an that verses which have a subtlety or particularity of meaning demand that the reader reflect upon them to remove any seeming differences of interpretation or incongruities that may appear at first inspection .
 It also follows that if the verses themselves contained no apparent meaning, there would be no point in reflecting upon them in order to clarify the apparent problem of their interpretation.
 There are no indications from other sources, (such as the traditions of the Prophet), that demand a rejection of the outwardly manifest meaning of the Qur'an.
 Some have argued that one should only refer to the commentaries of the Prophet in elucidating the meanings of the Qur'an.

 This argument is unacceptable, however, since the basis of the Prophet's commentary and of the Imams of his family must be sought for in the Qur'an.
 It is difficult to imagine that the validity of the Qur'an is dependent on the commentaries of the Prophet or the Imams of his family.
 Rather, affirmation of prophecy and imamate must be contained in the Qur'an, which itself is the authentic proof and document of prophecy.

-This does not, however, contradict the fact that the Prophet and the Imams of his family were responsible for clarifying those details of the shari'ah law (Divinely revealed law) which were not apparent from the actual text of the Qur'an.

-They were, likewise, entrusted with teaching the knowledge contained in the Book, as seen in the following verse: And We have revealed to you the Remembrance so that you may explain to mankind that which has been revealed for them (16:44).
+This does not, however, contradict the fact that the Prophet and the Imams of his family were responsible for clarifying those details of the shari'ah law (Divinely revealed law), which were not apparent from the actual text of the Qur'an.
+They were, likewise, entrusted with teaching the knowledge contained in the Book, as seen in the following verse: And we have revealed to you the Remembrance so that you may explain to mankind that which has been revealed for them XVI: 44